About Our Produce

 - Certified Organic gluten free chestnut flour

 - Chestnut Honey and Chestnut Orchard Honey (new in 2020)

 - Organic Herbs and Vegetables – when available

 - Pork and Lamb – free range, pasture raised heritage Wessex Saddleback pork and grass fed organic Wiltshire lamb are available in packaged cuts or pre-ordered as a whole or half side order.

-- Free Range Eggs – when available
+- Free Range Eggs – when our girls are laying.

 These are comments from chefs and customers of our chestnut fed pork:

 Sue and myself had a pork chop last night and it was absolutely beautiful, both of us agreed it was the best pork we could remember eating.
 We cooked it in the oven after rubbing Lavender olive oil into it with a bit of good lake salt and black pepper.
 Bloody Marvellous!

 Incredible flavour and texture with none of that overly fatty character.
 We have the second one to enjoy tonight and are looking forward to it cold with salad and a lovely Pinot.”